Our Vision, Values & Mission

 “Being the best we can be, because with God all things are possible.”
 (Matthew 19:26)

 Working together, we will create a joyous, purposeful learning community that enables children to achieve personal success, demonstrate core Christian values and life skills necessary to make a positive contribution to the local and global community.
+“Older pupils are role models to the younger children” (Ofsted, May 2024).

 Our Values